 Water Filters – These filters function like reverse osmosis systems, but they use larger pores that require less pressure for the water to pass through.
 The primary function of filters is to remove microorganisms and other pathogens from the water supply.
 Although effective, they tend not to remove all minerals and chemicals from water.
 This is a good method for making naturally healthy spring water safe to drink.

 Filters vary in function and quality, while your filtration needs may depend on the quality of your tap water.
-Call High Water Standard for assistance in selecting and installing a home water filtration system that can provide you with clean, filtered water all day long.
+Contact High Water Standard for whole house water filter installation that can provide you with clean, filtered water all day long.

 The difference between distilled and filtered water